cverish/food-web-simulator/README.md

 1. Ensure you have `node` installed.
 This can be installed via homebrew (`brew install node`) or via an [installer](https://nodejs.org/en/download/) downloaded from the Node.js website.
 2. Inside of the parent directory, run `npm install` to install all dependencies.
-3. Run `npm start` to begin the development server.
+3. Run `npm run dev` to begin the local development server.
+4. Run `npm run build` to build the production app, and use `npm start` to view.

 ## TODO